Choosing the Right Breast Implant Size for You

-Let's take a look at these defining factors that will help you in finalising a breast implant size
+Let's take a look at these defining factors that will help you decide what breast implant size is right for you.

 How Does Your Body Type Affect Your Choice of Breast Implant Size?

 Your surgeon is going to want to find an implant size that compliments your body type.
-A very curvaceous patient is going to achieve a much more natural look with a larger implant size in comparison to a patient who is very slight.
-The aim of all our surgeons is to offer a natural look to everyone, it should be your prerogative if you choose to tell people you've had breast enlargement surgery, rather than the results giving you away.
+A very curvaceous patient will achieve a much more natural look with a larger implant size compared to a very slight patient.
+All our surgeons aim to offer a natural look to everyone; it should be your prerogative if you choose to tell people you've had breast enlargement surgery, rather than the results giving you away.

 Current Breast Tissue and Skin Quality